Neo4J Offline-Backups

 An offline backup requires the Neo4J database to be stopped.
 Read [the docs](https://neo4j.com/docs/operations-manual/current/tools/dump-load/).
 Neo4J also offers online backups but this is available in enterprise edition only.

-The tricky part is to stop the Neo4J database without stopping the container.
-Neo4J's docker container image starts neo4j by default, so we have to override this command with sth. that keeps the container spinning but does not terminate it.
+The tricky part is to stop the Neo4J database *without* stopping the container.
+Neo4J's docker container image starts `neo4j` by default, so we have to override this command with sth. that keeps the container spinning but does not terminate it.

-Stop and Restart Neo4J Database in Kubernetes
+## Stop and Restart Neo4J Database in Kubernetes

-This tutorial explains how to keep a docker container running.
-For kubernetes, the way to override the docker image CMD is explained here.
+[This tutorial](http://bigdatums.net/2017/11/07/how-to-keep-docker-containers-running/) explains how to keep a docker container running.
+For kubernetes, the way to override the docker image `CMD` is explained [here](https://kubernetes.io/docs/tasks/inject-data-application/define-command-argument-container/#define-a-command-and-arguments-when-you-create-a-pod).

-So, all we have to do is edit the kubernetes deployment of our Neo4J database and set a custom command every time we have to carry out tasks like backup, restore, seed etc.
+So, all we have to do is edit the kubernetes deployment of our Neo4J database and set a custom `command` every time we have to carry out tasks like backup, restore, seed etc.

 First bring the application into [maintenance mode](https://github.com/Human-Connection/Human-Connection/blob/master/deployment/human-connection/maintenance/README.md) to ensure there are no database connections left and nobody can access the application.